edgedb/easy-edgedb/chapter13/index.md

 }
 ```

-Or we can use it in a regular query to return the types as well.
+Or we can use it in a regular query to see the type names as well.
 Let's see what types there are that have the name `Lucy`:

 ```edgeql
 select Person {